indradhanush/indradhanush.github.io/_posts/blog/2025-01-28-TIL-magit-status-here.md

 </figure>

-I've been using emacs for 12 years and magit for a good chunk of that time and I just found out about it this morning!
+I've been using emacs for almost 13 years and magit for a good chunk of that time and I just found out about it this morning!
 This is a great utility function and I will be binding it be my default right away.

 **PS:** I made some edits and fixes to the post after I took the screenshots.